emo-bon/marine-omics-methods/README.md

 These methods are currently use only for FAIR-EASE [pilot demos](https://github.com/palec87/momics-demos), but eventually they can serve for general purpose manipulation of metagenomic data, locally and in VREs.

-The idea is to provide testable methods to allow as much flexibility and remixing of the functionalities provided
+The idea is to provide testable methods to allow as much flexibility and remixing of the functionalities provided.

 ## Installation